-Community Property Attorney – Free Consultation
+Community Property Attorney – Free Consult

+What is community property?
 In California, all assets and all debts acquired during a valid marriage is presumed to be community property.
 When you file for divorce, any property you may own that is characterized as can be divided.
 Any property that can be traced to a community property source is also characterized as community property.

+Is my retirement community property?
 Community property is all property acquired through labor or skill during the marriage.
 This includes interests in pension and profit-sharing benefits, stock options, other retirement benefits or a business owned by one or both of you.
 Each spouse owns half of the community property.
 This is true even if only one spouse worked outside of the home during the marriage-and even if the property is in only one spouse’s name.

+Who gets to take community property?
 In California, any property acquired during marriage is a marital asset and presumed to be community property.
 Any marital asset acquired from a community property source is also presumed to be community property.
 Both parties to the marriage have equal rights to the control and management of community property.
 A spouse cannot give or sell community property without the consent of the other spouse.
 One spouse cannot dispose of nor transfer community property without the consent of the other.
 Further, the couple must jointly consent and participate in any leasing, sale, or encumbrance of community real property.
 Community property automatically passes to the surviving spouse when one spouse dies unless the couple has entered into an agreement and made other arrangements for the property.

+How is community property divided?
 In the state of California, during a divorce all community property is divided equally unless both parties agree to an unequal division.
 Community property is all property that you and your spouse acquired, through labor or skill, during the marriage.
 This includes interest in pensions, profit-sharing benefits, stock options, other retirement benefits, and any business owned by one or both of you.
 Each spouse owns half of the community property.
 This is true even if the property is in only one spouse’s name.

 Examples of Community Property